Glytantio/Glytantio/README.md

 ## ⚡My Profile⚡

-I'm Glytantio and I am currently learning how to use Github for my upcoming job being a technical writer.
-I'm willing to learn and looking for help with this type of profession.
+I'm Glytantio

+🌱 I’m currently learning and I am currently learning how to use Github and at the same time, gain experience on software testing tools such as Selenium.
+Furthermore, gaining more knowledge in programming languages specifically Java and Python.

+🤔 I’m looking for help with these tools as they can help me start with my upcoming job as a QA tester.

+🤞 Hoping soon that I will land a job in this field that I'm passionate about!
 <!--
 **Glytantio/Glytantio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.